 The thesis should be 50-60 pages long—in other words, as long as two or three term papers.
 It is sometimes useful to think in terms of two or three chapters.
 Please consult the Library's instructions for preparing and depositing theses, which will explain the formatting expectations for the document.

-You should register for a Thesis Research course only when you have completed the course work for the degree, or at least 24 credits.
+You should enroll in MALS 79000: Thesis Research only when you have completed the course work for the degree, or at least 24 credits of coursework.
 Some students register for one course and Thesis Research in the final semester, and some register for Thesis Research only.

 The Capstone Project